mjyc/cycle-robot-drivers/docs/introuction.md

 # Programming a social robot using Cycle.js

-In this post, I'll show you how to program a social robot using Cycle.js.
+In this post, we'll show you how to program a social robot using Cycle.js.
 I assume you are familiar reactive programming.
 If you are not, check out [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).

 ## What is a social robot?